 Still other models provide a system of fleet and fuel use accounting that forecasts the impact of individual technology scenarios (which are an input to the model).
 These scenarios may be carefully designed to achieve compliance with a particular policy target but do not typically capture the economic response.
-Models in this category include the Sloan Automotive Lab U.S. Fleet Model as well as the International Energy Agency's global fleet model (Bandivadekar, 2008; Fulton & Eads, 2004).
-However, all of these approaches-and the CGE approaches in particular-are not generally capable of tracking both the economic and physical variables simultaneously and consistently within a single model framework.
+Models in this category include the Sloan Automotive Lab U.S. Fleet Model as well as the International Energy Agency's global fleet model (Bandivadekar et al., 2008; Fulton and Eads, 2004).

+However, all of these approaches - and the CGE approaches in particular - are not generally capable of tracking both the economic and physical variables simultaneously and consistently within a single model framework.
 Few existing CGE models treat passenger vehicle transport explicitly in household consumption.

-2.3 A Strategy for Modeling Passenger Vehicle Transport in a CGE Framework
+2.3.
+A strategy for modeling passenger vehicle transport in a CGE framework

 We develop a model of passenger vehicle transport that introduces constraints on forecasts of economic and physical variables by implementing a technology-rich model structure and parameter calibration.
-The new model developments can be grouped into three categories, and are shown graphically in Figure 1.
+The new model developments can be grouped into three categories, and are shown graphically in Fig. 1.

 First, the model captures how expenditures on passenger vehicle transport will change with per capita income, as consumers increase their vehicle holdings and travel more miles according to their travel needs.
-The income elasticity of demand for VMT has been shown to vary with percapita income, geography, availability of substitute modes, and other factors.
-To account for this variation we estimate country or regional level income elasticities of demand for VMT.
-We implement these elasticities in the CGE framework using quasi-homothetic (Stone-Geary) preferences.
+The income elasticity of demand for VMT has been shown to vary with per-capita income, geography, availability of substitute modes, and other factors.
+To account for this variation we estimate country- or regional-level income elasticities of demand for VMT.
+We implement these elasticities in the CGE framework using quasi-homothetic (Stone- Geary) preferences.